Best Practice Guidelines for Planning an Accessible Event

 - Use a roving microphone for audience to ask questions.
 Repeat questions posed by participants in the audience before responding.
 If a microphone is not available, presenter should repeat the question prior to answering.

 - Ensure enough space on PowerPoint/screen for captioning.
 Generally, four lines for captioning is needed, but this should always be checked before presenting and font size should be large enough to view from the back of the room.

 - Depending on length of program allow for regular breaks (every hour to hour and a half) for questions and answers as well as restroom breaks for attendees, service animals, CART/ASL providers, and note takers.

-- Ensure compliance with The University’s Return to Campus Employee Guide Protect KU guidelines (PDF)
+- Ensure compliance with The University by visiting Protect KU

 Disability Etiquette / Communication Considerations:

 - Focus on the person, not their disability.